rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ```

 Under this proposal, we could put the default implementation in the
-interface, so, instead of all of the above, we could just write:
+interface, and instead of all of the above, we could just write the
+following (having changed the `iface` keyword to `trait` tweaked the
+`impl` syntax slightly):

 ```
-trait combine {
+trait Combine {
     fn infcx() -> infer_ctxt { *self }
     ...
     fn modes(a: ast::mode, b: ast::mode) -> cres<ast::mode> {